-You need an approach that you can believe in and understand, one based on research, analysis and evidence - not luck or prognostication.
+You need an approach that you can believe in and understand, one based on research, analysis, and evidence - not luck or prognostication.

-Asset Class Investing can offer:
+Asset class investing can offer:

-- % Low overall costs
+- Low overall costs

-- % Tax efficiency
+- Tax efficiency

-- 🖉 Global diversification
+- Global diversification

-- % Consistent risk exposure to an asset class
+- Consistent risk exposure to an asset class

 - Long-term performance that can potentially outperform index returns

 Because you can't control the market, you need a plan that gives you the highest probability of being able to achieve your long-term goals.
-We believe the way to do this is by using Asset Class Investing, along with the guidance and experience of a dedicated financial advisor.
+Do this by using asset class investing, along with the guidance and experience of a dedicated financial advisor.

-Asset Class Investing does not guarantee a gain or protect from a loss and involves risks, including the loss of principal.
+Asset class investing does not guarantee a gain or protect from a loss and involves risks, including the loss of principal.
 YOU NEED A PLAN THAT GIVES YOU THE HIGHEST PROBABILITY OF BEING ABLE TO ACHIEVE YOUR GOALS